naninovel/docs/docs/en/guide/custom-variables.md

 ```

 ::: tip
-To make character names dynamic, use [display name](/guide/characters#display-names) feature.
+To make character names dynamic, use the [display name](/guide/characters#display-names) feature.
 :::

-You can inject the custom variables to any parameter values as long as the type allows.
-Eg, you can't assign a string (text) to an integer (number) parameter.
+You can inject custom variables into any parameter values as long as the type allows.
+For example, you can't assign a string (text) to a numeric parameter.

 ```nani
 @set PlayerName="Felix";PlayerYPosition=0.1;PlayerTint="lightblue"